crispweed/swapbill_full/README.md

 by transaction ID.

-Because of the way the SwapBill protocol works, with swapbill amounts associated directly with unspent outputs in the underlying blockchain, the SwapBill client doesn't actually need to look up arbitrary transactions in the blockchain history.
+Because of the way the SwapBill protocol works, with swapbill amounts associated directly with unspent outputs in the underlying blockchain, the SwapBill client just need to scan the transactions in each new block as it arrives, and *doesn't* need to look up arbitrary transactions from further back in the blockchain history.
-We just need to scan the transactions in each new block as they arrive.

-Unfortunately, the RPC interface to the litecoin reference client doesn't provide a way to query the set of transactions in a given block, and the txindex option is then required, essentially, as a workaround for this specific query functionality.
+Unfortunately, the RPC interface to the litecoin reference client doesn't provide a way to query the transactions by block, and the txindex option is then required, essentially, as a workaround to implement this specific query functionality.

-(It's possible, and quite straightforward, to patch the litecoin reference client to add an RPC method for querying the set of transactions in a given block, without the txindex option needing to be set.
-The SwapBill client actually tests for the possibility to call a custom 'getrawtransactionsinblock' RPC method, and if this is available then no arbitrary transaction queries is required, and the txindex option can be left unset.)
+It's possible, and quite straightforward, to patch the reference client source code to add an RPC method for querying the set of transactions in a given block, without the txindex option needing to be set.
+The SwapBill client actually tests for the existance of a custom 'getrawtransactionsinblock' RPC method, and uses this if available.
+With this custom query no arbitrary transaction queries is required, and the txindex option can be left unset.

 # Running the client